zhuchunmao/ocserv/README.md

 # ocserv
-cisco anyconnect Server config &amp; install
+This script is How to quick install cisco anyconnect Server on Centos7